raman-maker/Cleaner.jl/docs/src/man/name_changing.md

 ## Column names polishing

-Having repated column names, names with spaces in them, names where spaces are padding the beginning or the end, names with inconsistent formating, etc can certainly become a trouble when trying to reference a certain column during your workflow.
+Having repeated column names, names with spaces in them, names where spaces are padding the beginning or the end, names with inconsistent formating, etc can certainly become a trouble when trying to reference a certain column during your workflow.